sofiaqiriazi/Data-Engineer-Assessment/README.md

 # First Task

 Create a data architecture plan.  <br />
+There is an internal database and we would like to extract the data to a specific database on another server.
+The final goal is to have this database supporting a dynamic dashboard, feeding into the models.
-Describe step by step how you would organise the data.
+Describe step by step how you would build a secure pipeline.
 How you would make sure the data is clean and as expected, how you would run tests and maintain the architecture.
 What are best practices which should be taken into account?

 # Second Task